Savoring the Flavors of Santa Fe: A Culinary Pilgrimage to The Pantry Restaurant

 Share

-Some of the best things in life come to us through our exes.
-It’s easy to forget that, especially when the memory carries a bitter aftertaste.
-But sometimes, that bitterness gets smothered in green chile and melted cheese, and what’s left is something worth keeping.
+Some of the best things in life come through our exes.
+It’s easy to forget that.
+The memory usually carries a sting.
+But sometimes the bitterness gets buried under green chile and melted cheese, and what’s left is something worth keeping.

 My ex introduced me to The Pantry.
-South of Santa Fe’s historic district, tucked along Cerrillos Road, it’s more than a restaurant.
-It’s a pilgrimage.
-A place where tradition and innovation meet over breakfast, and where the flavors of the Southwest feel both familiar and new.
+South of the historic district, tucked along Cerrillos, it’s more than a restaurant.
+It’s a small pilgrimage; a place where tradition and whatever comes next meet over breakfast.
+The flavors feel familiar and new at the same time.

-The Pantry has been open since 1948, built by George Myers with his own hands, steel trusses and all.
+The Pantry opened in 1948.
+George Myers built it himself, steel trusses, the whole thing.
 The counter is original.
-The energy is not.
-It moves like clockwork, servers weaving through the room, coffee brewing, plates landing, laughter rising.
+The energy isn’t.
+It moves fast.
+Servers weaving through the room.
+Coffee brewing.
+Plates landing.
 I almost always sit at the bar.
-It’s where the gears turn, and where the rhythm lives.
+It’s where the rhythm lives.

-The Breakfast Burrito is the crowd favorite: scrambled eggs wrapped in a flour tortilla, smothered in chile and cheese, served with pantry fries or beans.
-It’s not trying to be clever.
-It’s trying to be good.
-And it is.
+The Breakfast Burrito is my favorite.
+Scrambled eggs in a flour tortilla, smothered in chile and cheese, and pantry fries or beans on the side.

-But I usually order the Chilaquiles: tortilla chips sautéed with chile, cheese, and onions, served with two eggs, beans, pantry fries, and a garnish that feels like someone still cares.
-The menu stretches wide: blue corn pancakes, stuffed French toast, huevos rancheros, and a rotating cast of specials that keep locals coming back.
+But I’ll also order the Chilaquiles.
+Tortilla chips sautéed with chile, cheese, and onions.
+Two eggs.
+Beans.
+Pantry fries.
+A garnish that feels like someone still cares.
+The menu stretches wide: blue corn pancakes, stuffed French toast, huevos rancheros, and specials that keep locals coming back.

 If you’re in Santa Fe, go.
 Sit at the bar.
 Order the burrito.
 Watch the diner hum.
-And know that some relationships fade, but the ones built on flavor and ritual—those last.
+Some relationships fade.
+The ones built on flavor and ritual—those last.
 My ex is gone.
 The Pantry remains.